Header menu logo Euclid

 Field type: float

-The Y component of this Quaternion.
+The field holding the Y component of this Quaternion.

 Field type: float